My art work is based on reflections and responses to the environment that surrounds me.

 In all of these areas I test and stretch their technical limits to facilitate my viewpoints which emerge from an encounter with the land, plants and changing seasons.

-The struggle between the visual and sensual experience of the landscape and the inner sensibilities that they evoke is played out in experiments which guide me to the right process.
+The struggle between the visual and sensual experience of the land and the inner sensibilities that they evoke is played out in experiments which guide me to the right process.
 It is often the mistakes and flaws that interests me most which go on to form the substance of my work this allows symbolic references to emerge.

 I use natural materials where possible printing and drawing with soil, plant forms, berries, charcoal and lichen.

-I explore this relationship with the landscape through alternative impressions, marks, textures and the careful mixing of colours.
-It is important to me that my finished work conveys the texture and tone of the season and echo’s the range of sensibilities I have encountered.
+I explore my relationship with the landscape through alternative impressions, marks, textures and the careful mixing of colours.
+It is important that my finished work conveys the texture and tone of the season and echo’s the range of seasons I have encountered.
 I am not interested in reproducing an exact image or making editions of prints, it is the unique quality of the process and the possibility of making subtle changes in each work that excites me.
-In print I want the work to convey changes in sight lines and the movement of light and weather, making the pieces unique.
-This approach allows me the freedom to make subtle changes to a considered sensibility one that is rigorously taken apart and reconstructed.
+In print I want the work to convey changes in sight lines, the movement of light and weather but making the pieces unique.
+This approach allows me the freedom to make subtle changes to a considered focus that is rigorously taken apart and reconstructed.

 The residency at Loughborough University enabled me to work fluidly from ceramics to print.
 I produced work using large abstract land shapes in mono print and lino as well as printing onto hand built ceramic sculptural forms.

 I research different maps which give an alternative view of the land, for me they are imbued with meaning and metaphor literally mapping our life's journey.
-Another body of work ' Pocket Maps' and 'Mapping Mothers Day' were in direct response to this.
+A body of work ' Pocket Maps' and 'Mapping Mothers Day' were in direct response to this.